mkloubert/vs-deploy/README.md

 }
 ```

-Look at the [wiki](https://github.com/mkloubert/vs-deploy/wiki#targets) to get more information.
+Look at the [wiki](https://github.com/mkloubert/vs-deploy/wiki#targets) to get more information about targets.

 ### How to execute